 Rinsing canned vegetables, fruits or beans off with some water first before cooking also can help remove some of the excess salts and sweeteners.

-Healthy Eating Supermarket Pitfalls Means Learning Supermarket Codes and Labeling Lingo
+Healthy Eating Means Learning Supermarket Codes and Labeling Lingo

 The bread and cereal aisles also give a health conscious shopper reason for concern, another one of the healthy eating supermarket pitfalls to keep note of.
 One phrase in particular that you should watch out for is “made with whole grains.”
 Although you may think that cereal or bread is a healthier choice, it actually may only have a small fraction of nutritious whole grains and a majority of refined grains.
 This ploy advertisers use is through legally playing with words with marketable phrases to better entice consumers to buy the products.
 If you are searching for “made with whole grains,” then make sure the label reads “100 percent whole grains.”

 The dairy case is another place that you need to be careful when trying to make healthier food choices.
 Examine sweetened yogurt for instance, especially the variety with granola, chips, etc. that you mix together for sugar and salt content.
-To avoid the healthy eating supermarket pitfalls, notice what you are picking up in those so-called “healthy” snacks.
+To avoid grocery shopping mistakes, notice what you are picking up in those so-called “healthy” snacks.
 Sometimes, all those fancy extra ingredients added to the yogurt have extremely high sodium and sugar, turning a healthy snack into more of a junk food snack.

 To avoid one of these healthy eating supermarket pitfalls, I suggest mixing your yogurt and adding your own dried fruits, nuts or whole grains at home.
 Though eating plain yogurt is the best for you, it is often hard to do compared to a flavored yogurt.
 What I like to do is add a little sugar per serving and a teaspoon of vanilla or other extract for more control of the sugar content in what we’re eating.
 If you prefer the low-calorie sweetened yogurt that may have an artificial sweetener, you still should watch how the brand makes up for the sweetness with extra salt, etc.

-The meat section also can be riddled with healthy eating supermarket pitfalls.
+The meat section also can be riddled with healthy eating supermarket pitfalls that can result in grocery shopping mistakes.
 For example, the supermarket labels ground beef in quite a few different ways for fat content in how the meat is ground.
 Buying a package labeled 90% lean and you still get more fat than you may realize with up to 10% of the meat’s weight.
 The healthiest bets are opting for a package labeled 95-99% lean.

 Meat lingo can be just as well other healthy eating supermarket pitfalls if you fail to understand those label meanings.
 When you see the word “Select” on a meat package, this is ultimate lean you can buy with “Choice” as second leanest.
 On the other hand, if you see “Prime” on the package, this denotes a piece of meat with the most fat.